UPS tries out 'eQuad' electric bikes for urban deliveries

 LONDON, April 1 (Reuters) - UPS UPS.N said on Friday it was trying out a four-wheeled "eQuad" electric cargo bike for deliveries in densely packed urban areas, where bikes have better and easier access, to complement its push into electric vehicles.

+UPS said it would also use four-wheeled electric bikes from other manufacturers for the trials, but did not disclose names.

-As well as making public commitments to cut their carbon footprints, package-delivery companies are seeking new ways to cut the cost of last-mile deliveries amid soaring e-commerce orders.
+As well as making public commitments to cut their carbon footprints, package-delivery companies are seeking new ways to cut the cost of last-mile deliveries given soaring e-commerce orders.

 UPS' eQuad has an electric-assisted top speed of around 25 kilometers (15.5 miles) - if you pedal hard you can go faster - and can haul up to 200 kilograms (441 lb) of packages.
 Its electric battery has a range of around 40 miles (64 km), which Wake said would be more than adequate for urban routes.